QilongZhang/srswiki/v2_EN_FFMPEG.md

 ## FFMPEG Log Path

-When FFMPEG process forked, SRS will redirect the stdout and stderr to the log file, for instance, `./objs/logs/encoder-__defaultVhost__-live-livestream.log`, sometimes the log file is very large.
-User can add parameter to vfilter to tell FFMPEG to generate less log:
+When an FFMPEG process is forked, SRS will redirect the stdout and stderr to the log file, for instance, `./objs/logs/encoder-__defaultVhost__-live-livestream.log`.
+Sometimes the log file is very large, so users can add parameters to vfilter to tell FFMPEG to generate less verbose logs:

 ```bash
 listen              1935;